Markopavleka/next-js-ecommerce-store/README.md

 ## Description

-This is a simple web application for e-commerce.
+This is a simple web application for a fake e-commerce.
 Users can browse and buy products, manage their shopping cart, and proceed to checkout.

 ## Technologies Used